 We reviewed the symptoms and considered there could be an electrical issue – it only seemed to have this problem when there were other drains on the power.
 Colin rewired the main power supply and changed the breaker and we tried it again.
 Same issue.
 We could fettle it along with freezer blocks and move some items into the freezer, but it would be a long summer without a working fridge.
 Obviously, one possibility was to have it repaired by a professional fridge engineer.
 But this meant returning to the marina and by leaving we’d forfeited the low rates we’d paid during the lockdown.
 It was a financial conundrum.

 We turned the fridge off overnight so as not to overly drain the house batteries.
 The next morning, we switched it on and watched the temperature fall, one degree, then another.
 The next one was higher.
 Not good.
 We turned it off, left it fifteen minutes, tried again.
 Watched the temperature fall, and fall, and fall.
 It had reached the low point by early evening.
 Not wanting to risk the batteries we turned it off overnight.
 Each day we repeat the morning ritual – turn it on and off a few times and generally by the third attempt it runs normally.
 Strange, but we’ll take it for the next few months.

 Not really fixed, but liveable with.

 The Fourth Thing to Break

 Three summers ago we bought a second hand swim platform which we attached to Emerald’s stern the following winter.
 It made going for a swim much easier, especially as we could now get out of the water without having to launch the dinghy.
-Whilst working on the outboard, Colin had noticed the tubes on the steps were bending backwards.
-The stainless tube was too thin to take the pressure as the steps pressed against a block of wood which prevents them folding up when standing on a step.
+Whilst working on the outboard, Colin had noticed the tubes on the steps were bending backward.
+The stainless tube was too thin to take the pressure as the steps pressed against a block of wood which prevents them from folding up when standing on a step.

 Cruising and Fixing Things on a Budget